 Prior to joining the firm, John served as an Assistant Public Defender.
 At RCF&P, John continues to provide the firm’s clients with immediate access to an experienced criminal defense lawyer should the need arise.

-- All of the criminal cases that John has handled for the firm’s clients have resulted in either outright dismissals or filings, which is a very favorable outcome for the client.
-Most recently John secured the dismissal of a DUI charge and the accompanying Refusal to Submit to a Chemical Test charge, as well as the reinstatement of the operator’s license.
+- Most of the criminal cases that John has handled for the firm’s clients have resulted in either outright dismissals or filings, which is a very favorable outcome for the client.
+Most recently John secured a very favorable plea bargain for a client involved in a fatal hit and run accident and a separate dismissal of a DUI charge and accompanying Refusal to Submit to a Chemical Test charge.

 - Successfully litigated many eviction matters in favor of landlords up to and including obtaining and levying of execution of judgment.